normalize/normalize.github.io/docs/proxy.md

 #### GET File

 You may still `GET` files directly, even with transforms.
-All of the files dependencies will be SPDY pushed to the client.
+All of the files' dependencies will be SPDY pushed to the client.
+A redirect may be returned as a response.
+If this is the case, the redirect location will be SPDY pushed as well.

 Each file can have the following query strings.
 These are only valid when __exact__, so don't include a trailing `=`.